$\langle x\rangle$ and $\langle x^2\rangle$ of the pion PDF from Lattice QCD with $N_f=2+1+1$ dynamical quark flavours: Results

 With a $p$-value of $0.89$ ($\chi^2_\mathrm{aug}/\mathrm{dof}=5/10$) the continuum estimate at the physical point reads

 Like for $\langle x\rangle_\mathrm{R}$, the corresponding curves are shown in the right panel of Figure~\ref{fig:averx211} in addition to the data.
-Again, the black triangle represents the estimate of the third moment at the physical point in the continuum limit.
+Again, the black triangle represents the estimate of the second moment at the physical point in the continuum limit.

-For both the second and the third moment the fit parameters for the renormalisation factors and for $r_0/a$ agree very well with the input data.
+For both the first and the second moment the fit parameters for the renormalisation factors and for $r_0/a$ agree very well with the input data.
 All best fit parameters, their uncertainties and correlations are compiled in Appendix~\ref{sec:appB}.

+As is visible from Figure~\ref{fig:averx211} and from the $p$-values, the data is well described by the ChPT expressions in the full range of pion mass values we have available.
+However, it is questionable whether one-loop ChPT works for pion masses up to about $500\ \mathrm{MeV}$.
+Therefore, we have repeated the fits excluding all data points with $(M_\pi/f_\pi)^2 > 6$.
+The so obtained results are well compatible within error bars with the results quoted above.
+Also the $p$-values of the fits do not improve.
+Thus, we conclude that our statistical uncertainty covers this systematics.
+This point needs to be reconsidered once NLO formulae are available.